DMKEBUSINESSGMBH/typo3-mkcontentai/README.md

 Generate high-quality images for your website using AI.
 This extension provides an image generation tool that allows you to create custom images by providing a prompt.
 With its intuitive interface, you can easily generate images that match your desired style or content by providing a text prompt.
 ### Variants
 Generate image variants of previously generated images.
 This feature is useful if you want to create multiple variations of an image without having to generate a new image from scratch each time.
+### Upscale
+Generate higher-resolution images from previously generated images.
+Currently it works only with OpenAI API and 256x256 or 512x512 images.
+### Outpainting
+Extending image with AI.
+Currently it works only with StabilityAI - it is possible to extend left,right,top,bottom part of image as well as zoom out.
 ### Settings
 The "Settings" section allows you to configure the AI platforms and APIs that the extension should use, as well as additional options for Stable Diffusion.
 Specifically, in the "Settings" section, you can: